Roomify/rooms/README.txt

 To try out Rooms in this early stage do the following:

-1. Download the FullCalendar library from http://arshaw.com/fullcalendar/downloads/fullcalendar-1.5.1.zip and place in sites/all/libraries so that you end up with sites/all/libraries/fullcalendar/fullcalendar
+1. Download the FullCalendar library from http://www.drupalrooms.com/sites/default/files/fullcalendar-1.5.3.zip and place in sites/all/libraries so that you end up with sites/all/libraries/fullcalendar/fullcalendar

+We use FullCalendar to easily display date information regarding availability and prices for rooms.

+There version of the FullCalendar is necessary and not the one on the FullCalendar website as we have added an extra view to FullCalendar.
+Once tested more extensively this will be submitted as a merge request back into the original FullCalendar Library.
 2. Install the colorbox module - http://drupal.org/project/colorbox

 2a.
 Follow the colobox module instructions to install the module and colorbox library